-- ☐ Candidates may terminate their committees after: - o Committee's bank account is closed and all cash is disposed of - Committee has no more activity to report - Committee has no debt - ☐ To terminate, you must do the following: - File FPPC Form 410, check the "Termination" box and add the "Date of Termination," which is the date the bank account was closed - File original with Secretary of State and one copy with the Ethics Commission - Electronically file FPPC Form 460 termination statement with the Ethics Commission - ☐ Committees must continue to e-file campaign reports (Form 460) with the Ethics Commission until the committee is terminated
+- ☐ Candidates may terminate their committees after they have: - ceased receiving contributions and making expenditures; - eliminated or has declared that is has no intention or ability to discharge all of its debts, loans received and other obligations; - no surplus funds; and - filed all required campaign statements disclosing all reportable transactions. - \\Closure of bank account is recommended, but not required. - Refer to Slide 20 for information pertaining to accrued expenses. - ☐ To terminate, you must do the following: - File FPPC Form 410, check the "Termination" box and add the "Date of Termination," which is the date the bank account was closed - File original with Secretary of State and one copy with the Ethics Commission - Electronically file FPPC Form 460 termination statement with the Ethics Commission